philmayes/midi_maker/README.md

 Repeat a section starting at the preceding `loop` command. `count` is optional; it is the total number of times the section will be played.
 Loops can be nested, e.g. `loop A loop B repeat C repeat` will play `A B B C A B B C`.

+### skip and unskip
+Format: `skip` [other commands] `unskip`.

+When making changes to a composition, you may want to skip some of the playback so you only hear what you are working on.
+Use `skip` and `unskip` to skip over a section you do not want to hear.
+Voice changes etc. in the skipped section will still be honored, but any `play` command will not.

 ## Data Formats
 These describe the format of the values used in various commands.